cabrerf/TodoList/README.md

 ## Installation Instructions

 1. Clone the repository.
-2. Open the solution in Visual Studio.
+2. Open the solution in Visual Studio
-3. Compile and run the application.
+3. Compile and run the application.  (.NET 8)

 ## Comments